evildmp/vurt/articles/telling-story.rst

 And it shows how these the candidate relates these things to each other (*because*, *as a result*).

 All of the above are valuable elements in a story, which is not to say that every story need contain them all, or in that order.
-This is not a formula for telling a story.

-Still, if you're less familiar with interviews and what works in them, thinking about these elements helps provide a useful frame for thinking about your skills and qualities and what you've done.
+*This is not a formula for telling a story.* Still, if you're less familiar with interviews and what works in them, these elements helps provide a useful frame.
+It's an effective way to think and talk about your skills and qualities and what you've done.

 What are your stories?